Support this project

 42 states

 42 state attorneys general demanded AI companies fix this.
-It went from a nerd problem to a regulatory emergency.
+It went from a research finding to a regulatory concern.

 What you can do right now